ppy/osu-wiki/wiki/Tournaments/Official_support/en.md

 To start with, the request for support **must be made well before the tournament actually commences play.** There are no specific timelines for this, but we recommend at least two to three weeks before play commences to account for delays in the screening process.

-If your tournament satisfies the [eligibility criteria](#eligibility), you can make a request for support by sending an email to [tournaments@ppy.sh](mailto:tournaments@ppy.sh) with the following information:
+If your tournament satisfies the [eligibility criteria](#eligibility), you can make a request for support by sending an email to the account support team via [tournaments@ppy.sh](mailto:tournaments@ppy.sh) with the following information:

 - A brief description of your tournament, including any applicable dates, game modes, and any other appropriate features
 - Any links to: